kevgo/text-runner/README.md

 classPrefix: 'tr_'

 # whether to run the tests in an external temp directory,
-# uses ./tmp if false
+# uses ./tmp if false,
+# you can also provide a custom directory path here
 useTempDirectory: false

 # action-specific configuration